gluster/glusterdocs/Administrator Guide/GlusterFS Introduction.md

 What is Gluster ?
 =================

-Gluster is a scalable, distributed file system that aggregates disk and memory resources into a single global namespace.
+Gluster is a scalable, distributed file system that aggregates disk storage resources into a single global namespace.

 ### Advantages